-Vouchers and discounts are old concepts, but Groupon took the idea of sharing and socializing them to new heights.
+Vouchers and discounts are old concepts, but Groupon took the idea of sharing them to new heights.
 It launched with a simple WordPress site and regular PDFs emailed to early subscribers.
 The test proved successful, and the company then built its voucher system and backend, driving it to a great success.

 Cutting out the middleman and providing short-term renting is the key mission statement behind Airbnb.
 Brian Chesky and Joe Gebbia lived in a loft apartment in San Francisco and had difficulties with paying their rent.
-That's when they decided to give it a try and fulfill one of their dreams to start a business.
+That's when they decided to give it a try and fulfill one of their dreams and start a business.
 To test the idea they provided accommodation for those who came to town to attend a design conference.
 Brian and Joe took a few pictures of their loft, created a simple web page and soon enough had 3 paying guests.
 Airbnb expanded organically, with founder Paul Chesky living exclusively in Airbnbs to dog food the product.

 Games and social media sit easily together now, but were once two very different streams.
 Zynga’s original product was a poker game that almost anyone could have made.
 Going live on Facebook made the difference and helped the team raise venture capital to fund titles like Farmville, which would drive it to a huge success.
-This is a proof that sometimes your MVP isn’t about the product, but the platform it ends up on.
+This is a proof that sometimes your MVP isn’t about the product, but the platform it uses.

 The smartwatch market is slowly gaining traction, but Pebble proved that cramming massive amounts of tech into a coin-sized space isn’t a prerequisite for success.
 Its e-paper-based original design raised $10 million on Kickstarter, with backers proving the concept was something people really wanted.
 The company demonstrated repeatability with the Pebble Time raising over $20 million in 2015.
 Yes, Pebble retired from the market last year, but it proved with millions of sales that not everyone needs the fastest and latest tech.

 Amazon started off selling books online, challenging the Barnes and Nobles of this world who were largely stuck in the bricks-and-mortar age.
-Focusing on the books at a low prices angle in 1994 with a simplistic web design was all it took for the company to grow and branch out to become the retail leviathan it is today.
+Focusing on the books at a low prices angle in 1994 via a simplistic web design was all it took for the company to grow and branch out to become the retail leviathan it is today.

 What if you can’t get inventory for your site?
 Zappos's founder Nick Swinmurn went into shoe retailing with no stock.
 He took photos of shoes he wanted to sell in stores and if customers ordered them, he then physically purchased the product and sold them on.
 That’s a great way to test a market if you don’t have access to the product, but have an MVP model you think will succeed.